kzavrazhnyi/aicybertool/architecture/en/technical_map.md

 ## Project Overview

-**AI Cyber Tool** is a comprehensive digital transformation management system that combines artificial intelligence, cybernetic management, and automated threat response.
+**AICyberTool** is a comprehensive digital transformation and cybersecurity management system that combines artificial intelligence, cybernetic management, and automated threat response.
 The project is built on a microservices architecture with a progressive approach to security and scalability.

 The project is developed with progressive architecture evolution and multilingual support in mind.